-R. Kelly ‘Forced’ Girlfriend To Lie To Cops Regarding Abuse Alleges ‘Page Six’
+R. Kelly ‘Forced’ Girlfriend To Lie To Cops Regarding Abuse, Alleges ‘Page Six’

 — Gerald A. Griggs (@AttorneyGriggs) March 7, 2019

-Rolling Stone reported that after speaking to King, Savage contacted her parents for the first time since 2017, stating that she was okay reported the family’s attorney Gerald A. Griggs.
+Rolling Stone reported that after speaking to King, Savage contacted her parents for the first time since 2017, stating that she was okay, reported the family’s attorney Gerald A. Griggs.

 “We are glad to finally hear from Joycelyn today,” Griggs said in a statement to Rolling Stone.
 “After speaking with her little sister, Joycelyn paused from the seemingly prepared script and was able to share her love for her family.
 We hope that today was the first step to re-establishing a loving relationship with her family.”